 The Vizio M6 Series Quantum 2021 is a lower mid-range, budget-friendly TV.
 It's available in a wide range of sizes, from 43 to 75 inches, so you can easily get the right size for your setup.
 It's part of Vizio's 2021 M Series lineup, sitting below the Vizio M7 Series Quantum 2021, which has a couple of more features like local dimming and a backlight strobing feature.
-This TV comes with the latest version of the Vizio SmartCast system, which is user-friendly and has a bunch of pre-installed apps, but you can't download any extra apps.
+This TV runs Vizio's SmartCast system, which is user-friendly and has a bunch of pre-installed apps, but you can't download any extra apps.
 Luckily, you can easily cast anything you want from your phone using Google Chromecast or Apple AirPlay 2.
-It has a few more gaming-oriented features than other budget models like FreeSync variable refresh rate (VRR) support, but it's limited to HDMI 2.0 inputs, so you can't use the PS5 or Xbox Series X to their full capabilities.
+It has a few more gaming-oriented features than other budget models like FreeSync variable refresh rate (VRR) support, but it's limited to HDMI 2.0 bandwidth, so you can't use the PS5 or Xbox Series X to their full capabilities.

 The Vizio MQ6 is decent for most uses.
 It's decent for watching movies in dark rooms because it has an outstanding native contrast and fantastic black uniformity, but there's no local dimming.
 It has a few gaming features like FreeSync support and low input lag, but motion looks blurry due to the slow response time.
-It's okay for watching sports as it has good reflection handling, but it has narrow viewing angles.
+It's okay for watching sports as it has good reflection handling, but it has a narrow viewing angle, so it's not ideal for a wide seating arrangement as the image degrades from the side.
 Although it displays a wide color gamut, it's just okay for watching HDR content because it doesn't get bright enough to make highlights pop.

-The Vizio MQ6 is decent for watching movies in dark rooms.
-It has a VA panel with a high native contrast ratio and fantastic black uniformity, but it lacks a local dimming feature to improve the picture quality in dark scenes.
-It doesn't have any issues upscaling 1080p content like from Blu-rays, and it removes judder from 24p sources.
-Unfortunately, our unit has some uniformity issues that are noticeable during slow, panning shots.
+The Vizio M6 is decent for watching movies in dark rooms.
+It has a high native contrast ratio and fantastic black uniformity, so blacks appear deep and uniform, but it lacks a local dimming feature to improve the picture quality in dark scenes.
+It doesn't have any issues upscaling 1080p content like from Blu-rays, and it removes judder from 24p sources, ensuring movies are played back smoothly.
+Unfortunately, there are some uniformity issues that are noticeable during slow, panning shots.

 The Vizio M65Q6-J09 is decent for watching TV shows in bright rooms.
 It has good reflection handling if you want to use it in a room with a few lights around, but it doesn't get bright enough to fight a lot of glare.
 The interface is user-friendly, and you can cast content from your phone, but there's no app store to download any extra apps besides the pre-installed ones.
 It also has narrow viewing angles, so the image looks washed out from the sides.

-The Vizio MQ6 is okay for watching HDR movies.
+The Vizio M6 is okay for watching HDR movies.
 It displays a wide color gamut, and it supports both HDR10+ and Dolby Vision formats.
-Its VA panel has a high native contrast with fantastic black uniformity, but it unfortunately lacks a local dimming feature.
+Its VA panel has a high native contrast with fantastic black uniformity, but it, unfortunately, lacks a local dimming feature.
 Sadly, it doesn't get bright enough in HDR to make highlights stand out.

 The Vizio M65Q6 is decent for HDR gaming.
 It has a VA panel with an outstanding contrast ratio and fantastic black uniformity.
 However, it doesn't have a local dimming feature to further deepen any blacks or make highlights stand out in HDR.
 It has VRR support and low input lag for a responsive gaming experience, but it's limited to a 60Hz panel and has a slow response time.